Disclaimer: The images in this article were taken pre-COVID-19.

 Quechua language and traditions are interwoven into life throughout the city.
 If you’re considering volunteering in Cusco, understanding more about the Quechua language will give you a greater appreciation for the Quechuan people who are believed to be descendants of the Inca nation.

 The origins of Quechua

-Linguistically speaking though, Cusco Quechua is no “purer” or closer to the original Quechua language than variations spoken in other locations today.
+The Quechua spoken in Cusco is often regarded by Peruvians as the purest form of the language.
+Linguistically speaking though, the Quechua spoken in Cusco is no closer to the original Quechua language than variations spoken in other locations today.

 Quechua first appeared in writing in 1560 in a dictionary published by the missionary Domingo de Santo Tomas.
-He spent 20 years learning Quechua before completing his written record ‘Grammatica o arte de la lengua general de los indios de los reynos del Perú’ (Grammar or Art of the General Language of the Indians of the Royalty of Peru).
+He spent 20 years learning Quechua before completing his written record: ‘Grammatica o Arte de la Lengua General de los Indios de los Reynos del Perú’ (Grammar or Art of the General Language of the Indians of the Royalty of Peru).